Yukkuri-Bob/C65_project_proximal_algorithm/README.md

 The original paper for original code can be found in

 * N. H. Pham, L. M. Nguyen, D. T. Phan, and Q. Tran-Dinh. **[Proxsarah: An efficient algorithmic framework for stochastic composite non-convex optimization](http://jmlr.org/papers/v21/19-248.html)**. <em>Journal of Machine Learning Research</em>, 21(110):1–48,2020.

+## System, hardware and estimate time

+The data in report were generated in a personal computer running Ubuntu 20.04.
+The computer contains an Inter i7-10700f, Nvidia RTX 3060Ti and 32GB RAM.

+For experiment 1, each option of data sets spends 10 minutes.
+For experiments it may needs 2 hours in the previous mentioned computer.

 ## How to use